“A demon?’, asks one grizzled cop, incredulously, as he skims through a coroner’s official report .

 “It’s the only possibility,” responds his partner.
 “A human being wouldn’t be able to slash a body like that – and not in such a short time either.”

-In this film (full title Wolf Guy: Incensed Werewolf, or Urufu Gai: Moero ôkami-otoko) from Seventies sensei of the B-movie Kazuhiko Yamaguchi (Sister Street Fighter, Karate Bear Fighter), the supernatural casually coexists alongside the worldly on Tokyo’s mean streets.
+In this film (full title Wolf Guy: Incensed Werewolf, or Urufu Gai: Moero ôkami-otoko) from Seventies B-movie sensei Kazuhiko Yamaguchi (Sister Street Fighter, Karate Bear Fighter), the supernatural casually coexists alongside the worldly on Tokyo’s mean streets.
 Kiyoshi Hamamura, the victim of the horrifying assault that the police are discussing, died in the arms of Akira Inugami (played by Street Fighter and Yamaguchi regular Shin’ichi ‘Sonny’ Chiba) in the film’s opening sequence, making Akira – who just happened to be on the scene – a key suspect in the mysterious murder.

 “Wherever you go, there’s always some incident,” comments one of the policemen, with unintended irony.
 For, unbeknownst to the police, investigative reporter Akira Inugami is himself a lycanthrope and the ‘wolf guy’ of the title, whose adventures had previously appeared in a series of novels and manga by Kazumasa Hirai, and whose teen years had already been chronicled on screen in Shōji Matsumoto’s 1973 live-action feature Horror of the Wolf (Ōkami no Monshō) – to which Yamaguchi’s film is a loose and unofficial sequel.
 So it is one almightily uncanny coincidence that Akira should be the only person present when Kiyoshi is ripped to shreds by a tiger that materialises out of thin air, carrying out the kind of bestial attack of which Akira himself is more than capable.